What is PFMS? Significance & Benefits of PFMS

 Why PFMS was formed?

-India runs hundreds of welfare schemes and development programs across multiple sectors, from rural employment to healthcare.
-The central government releases huge sums of money every year and needs to ensure that these funds reach the intended beneficiaries.
+India runs hundreds of welfare schemes and development programs across multiple sectors, from rural employment (MGNREGS) to housing (PMAY) to farmer income support (PM-KISAN).
+The central government releases huge sums every year and needs to ensure those funds reach the intended beneficiaries.
 PFMS was established to keep a watchful eye on this flow of capital and to make budgeting more efficient.
-By centralizing payments and tracking, PFMS provides you and me with assurance that tax money is being spent wisely.
+By centralizing payments and tracking, PFMS gives both administrators and ordinary citizens assurance that tax money is being spent wisely.

 That gap led to the creation of PFMS as a mandatory mechanism for transparent public financial management.
 With PFMS in place, the government can plan better, respond quickly to changes on the ground and ensure that programmes deliver real impact.